rrosenblum/huzzah/README.md

 # Reference data in the site config:
 site_config.url
-# NOTE: The #url method referenced above would return the URL defined in the site's YAML file for the correct environment indicated by your Huzzah.config
+# NOTE: The #url method referenced above would return the URL defined in the
+site's YAML file for the correct environment indicated by your Huzzah.config.
 ```

 # Apps